 Learn to work in multidisciplinary teams

-Both our lecturers and students have very diverse backgrounds.
+Both our lecturers and our students have very diverse backgrounds.
 During the study program, you will spend a lot of time learning to work in multi-disciplinary teams.
 Accurate and careful communication is vital to that process.

 Once you have completed the Master’s program, you will be a true academic professional who can apply scientific knowledge in day-to-day practice, such as acting as an independent consultant on ergonomic problems.
-As a member of an interdisciplinary team, you will contribute to solving these problems together with designers, policy makers, technicians, computer scientists and business experts.
+As a member of an interdisciplinary team, you will contribute to solving these problems together with designers, policy makers, technicians, computer scientists, and business experts.
 You can also advise on the sensory aspects of marketing communications.
 As a person with a Master’s degree, you will also have developed excellent verbal and written communication skills to communicate with all sorts of audiences.